 Joe Jackson thinks about 10 percent of music is really good stuff

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 21, 2003 By Steve Newton If you liked catchy, hook-infested pop-rock back in 1979, there’s a good chance you tapped a toe or two to Joe Jackson’s debut album, Look Sharp!.
-From the cynical hit single “Is She Really Going Out With Him?” to the postpunk rave-up “Got … Continue reading Joe Jackson thinks about 10 percent of music is really good stuff
+From the cynical hit single “Is She Really Going Out With Him?” to the postpunk rave-up “Got the Time”, the … Continue reading Joe Jackson thinks about 10 percent of music is really good stuff

 George Thorogood, no longer a dick, says you gotta have songs about the women